Grant Execute Or View Permission To Stored Procedures In SQL Server

 So this was the article based on another SQL Server Security where we learned how to provide execute and view definition permission to a user on any procedure.

 I hope this article will help you understand how to provide execute permission.
 You can also play with other permissions on your procedures.
-If you need any help in this, please let me know.
+If you need any help with this, please let me know.
 I’ll try my best to solve those.

 Please provide your valuable feedback and comments that enable me to provide a better article next time.
 Until then keep learning and sharing.